Xilin Jiang (江熹霖)

 During my PhD study, I enjoyed Oxford life through many (perhaps too many) events.
 I delivered the scholar address (name for a student speech delivered at the scholarship graduating ceremony) for the Rhodes scholar class of 2017; I organised two Rhodes China Trips; I kept supporting Rhodes Scholarship for China through multiple types of (volunteering) services.

 I raced middle distance for my undergraduate college and tried triathlons at Oxford.
-I am currently training for a 15:59 5k, with a personal best of 16:21.
+I occasionally race local runs from 5k up to marathon to maintain fitness.
 Beside all this, I am an avid cook and enjoy sharing a table of good food (sometimes with a glass of wine) with family and friends.

 news